 Capital Gains Tax– Capital gains occur when you sell a property at a higher price than you paid for it.
 The difference is known as your “capital gain”.
 Any property (with exception to your primary residence) is subject to a capital gains tax.

 Calculating Capital Gains Tax – The formula for calculating capital gains tax on real estate is: Capital gain x 50.00% x marginal tax rate = capital gain tax.
 This can be best illustrated through the following example.

 Let’s say you bought a 2 bedroom investment condo in Mississauga back in 2007 for $300,000, and now you have sold this condo for $350,000.
 You have made a $50,000 profit, of which $25,000 is subject to capital gains.
 This $25,000 is then multiplied by your marginal tax rate.
 Let’s say your reported income was $80,000 (so you’re looking at a 35% marginal rate).
 Thus, your capital gain tax would approximately amount to $8750.

-Secondary Residence vs. Primary Residence – The most frequently asked question amongst my buyers is ‘ if they could claim their Mississauga condo investment property as a “primary residence”, also known as a “principle residence” ‘.
-The simple answer is no. According to Canada Revenue Agency a principle residence can be a house, a condo, a cottage or even a mobile home, which has been occupied primarily as your residential home, and has been owned by you or jointly with another person during the tax year.
-Owning two principle residences is possible, if the properties in question are in separate cities and are both used as a place to live in during the tax year.
-However, do exercise caution and seek professional advice, when claiming two properties as principle residences.
+Secondary Residence vs. Primary Residence – The most frequently asked question amongst my buyers is ‘ if they could claim their Mississauga condo investment property as a “primary residence”, also known as a “principal residence” ‘.
+The simple answer is no. According to Canada Revenue Agency, a principal residence can be a house, a condo, a cottage or even a mobile home, which has been occupied primarily as your residential home, and has been owned by you or jointly with another person during the tax year.
+Owning two principal residences is possible if the properties in question are in separate cities and are both used as a place to live in during the tax year.
+However, do exercise caution and seek professional advice, when claiming two properties as principal residences.